jivimberg/jivimberg.github.io/source/_posts/2023-09-22-the-way-we-talk.md

 date: 2023-09-22 10:00:27 -0700
 comments: true
 categories: sociotechnical collaboration
 description: Talking difficult might be more harmful than think.
-This is why you should use jargon with care.
+Use jargon with care.
 image: /images/posts/2023-09-22/hyrums-law-xkcd.png
 ---